horlahlekhon/transaction-microservice/README.md

 ## To run
-Assuming there is python >= 3.8, pip, virtualenv and Make installed on the machine where code will be run.
+Assuming there is python >= 3.8, pip, virtualenv, sqlite3 and Make installed on the machine where code will be run.

 ### pull project